Policy status: Active

 Escalation initially notifies the systems team and the project manager for the event.
 Escalation is monitored, if one of the teams is not reached and confirmed in 5 minutes, the escalation will continue to management.

 Customers will receive a contact back in the originating support chat window – the customer should not leave this window (or close it) until the situation is resolved.
 This initial contact may ask for additional information if needed.
+If this chat is not initiated, or the customer leaves the chat for any reason, or the chat is non-responsive, the red-alert will be canceled and considered closed and no longer an issue.

 Troubleshooting will continue until resolved.
 Customers will receive updates on the status (note that updates do not imply resolution, but rather steps being taken, estimated completion of those steps, possible outcomes of those steps) every 30 minutes in the originating chat conversation.